-I was raised in an old, yellow farm house, surrounded by family and god’s most beautiful creations.
+I was raised in an old farm house, surrounded by family and god’s most beautiful creations.
 Growing up, my days were often spent adventuring outside with my dogs.
 I enjoyed hiking out to the creek to collect rocks, while also taking home some floral souvenirs I picked along the way.
 Remembering these simple memories give me comfort when life seems to get complicated.
 A lot of my best memories were with animals.
 Some of which consist of rescuing wild baby bunnies, welcoming any old Tom cat that walked our way, and even saving a baby raccoon named Meeco.
 I believe our compassion towards animals, reveal the true human spirit each of us possess.
 I love to capture that passion, and those pure, simple moments that I remember as a child.
-I paint to encourage us, and myself, that we can still appreciate and create those special moments.

 I was raised in Shepherdsville, Kentucky and nicknamed doodlebug since the day I was born.
 Little did my family know, I would grow up with the constant desire to create.
 My Mother had a passion for art and had passed it along to me.
 I remember sitting beside her, as I studied her every stoke.
 She inspired me to practice and continue learning.
 It wasn’t long before I began creating art of my own!